mahinaistudio/Channel/README.md

 4. Paste the M3U link or upload the file
 5. Load the channels

+**▶Android TV**
+* Most Android TV IPTV apps use the same interface and workflow as their Android mobile versions, so you can safely follow the Android instructions above.

 **▶iOS / iPad / Apple TV**

 * IPTV Player-Play M3U Playlist